JetBrains/teamcity-google-template/README.md

 * `zone` - [zone](https://cloud.google.com/compute/docs/regions-zones/) in which this deployment will run.
 * `version` - TeamCity version to deploy.
 * `installationSize` - the size of installation: small/medium/large
-* `serviceAccount` - the service account e-mail for TeamCity virtual machine.

 #### Installation Size